Roofing Terminology You Need To Know

 Dormer

-a New England home with three dormer windows
+a fancy home with two dormer windows

 Eaves